tapioco71/circuit-solver/README.txt

 T
 CIRCUIT-SOLVER>

-it means that simulation apparently went well and You can inspect the solution, by using, for example kst and load the file "test-trafo-gdl-01.kst".
+it means that simulation apparently went well and You can inspect the solution, by using, for example kst (https://kst-plot.kde.org/) that it is available on Debian too (sudo apt-get install kst) and load the file "test-trafo-gdl-01.kst".

 May I write a netlist?
 ======================